weakish/vscode-complete-statement/README.md

 }
 // `ctrl+;`
 function works_too(para: number) {
-    if (a_number == 1) {][
+    if (a_number == 1) {
+        ][
     }
 }
 ```

 The above example uses TypeScript,
-but this extension works under most languages with a C like style,
+but this extension works in most languages with a C like style,
-such as JavaScript, Swift, Kotlin, Scala, Java, Ceylon,
-and C itself.
+such as JavaScript, Java, Ceylon, and C itself.
+This extension also works in languages like Kotlin, Scala, Swift, and so on.
+But I recommend you only use it to complete complete structures,
+not single statement since it will append a semicolon (`;`) at the end.

 Configuration
 -------------